 Skip to Content

-The route takes the woodland path down to the bottom of the reservoir and then follows the River Goyt upstream to the Packhorse Bridge.
+This Errwood Reservoir walk starts on the northern end of the reservoir and takes in the once-magnificent Errwood Hall before following a woodland path that leads alongside the River Goyt upstream to a packhorse bridge.
 Crossing the bridge over the river, you then head back towards Errwood Reservoir across the moorland.
-From this point, the path is narrow, rocky and muddy in wet weather and not suitable for prams.
+From this point, the path is narrow, rocky and extremely muddy in wet weather.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

-If you are planning a visit to the National Park, please arrive early or late in the day to avoid crowds if visiting over sunny weekends or school holidays.
-Please also take all litter home with you, don’t bring BBQs and park your car in designated parking areas.
+When planning your visit to the National Park, please arrive early or late in the day to avoid crowds if visiting over sunny weekends or school holidays.
+Please also take all litter home with you, don’t bring BBQs, and park your car in designated parking areas.
 Also, please use these walks as a guide; access and stiles may change.

 FOLLOW US: